 There are eight categories of Moroccan residence permit.
 Applicants for a resident’s permit will be required to select the appropriate category for their situation, and submit two legalised copies of the required documents.
 Documents should be legalised at the closest local district office (Muqata’a) to your domicile.
 You will be required to provide 10 passport style photographs with your application.
 Your face should fill 3/4s of the photo space.

 Criminal Record Check: with all first time applications, regardless of which category, you are now required to provide proof from your Country of origin, that you have no criminal record or convictions.
 This document used to be known as CRB check or police certificate.
 It has now been renamed and you apply for this information under a Subject Access Application which can be made at your local police station.
-We recommend you contact your local police authority which can be done by using the website.
+We recommend you contact your local police authority via UK website for policing.
 There is a fee for each search and your reply can take up to 40 days which you should factor into any application you make.

 For renewals, you can apply for a Casier Judiciaire or Fiche Antropométrique which can be obtained from the Ministry of Justice, Place Mamounia, Rabat.
 You will need a copy of your birth certificate which shows details of both parents names and a copy of your passport.
 You may be required to return to Rabat to collect your certificate as applications may not be processed on the same day.
 It is advisable to arrive before 9.30am.

 Medical Certificate: for all applications you are required to provide a medical certificate from a local doctor confirming that you have no contagious diseases.
 You will need to pay for the certificate.

 Bank statements: we have been advised that the authorities would require evidence of your local current account bank balance in the form of a statement from your Moroccan bank (an Attestation de Banque).

 What happens at the Bureau des Etrangers?